apple-fritter/flowmark/tests/testdocs/testdoc.expected.auto.md

 She whispered ‘Remember this important message’ softly.

-The stated reason—"I’m working on myself"—may be sincere on one level.
+The stated reason—“I’m working on myself”—may be sincere on one level.

 * **From his Autobiography (1967-69):**